ArolaunTech/minesweeperbot/README.md

 ## How it works

 The solver uses a number of techniques to solve Minesweeper boards.
+I list them here in order of least to most expensive.

 ### Trivially safe / unsafe cells